What Is an eCommerce API?

 - Extensibility—an API enables different software components to interact with each other by receiving and sending requests.
 It extends the application’s or website’s initial functionality.

 Types of eCommerce APIs

 eCommerce platforms offer APIs for easy connectivity with other systems.
 Each eCommerce API offers different performance, functionality, and customer experience benefits.
-Here are the main types of eCommerce APIs offered by leading platforms.
+APIs are generally divided into broader subcategories such as Ecommerce platforms, Payment, Inventory, Marketplace, Marketing.
+Here, the focus is on the specific types of eCommerce APIs that fall within these categories.

 1. Catalog API

 eCommerce websites use catalog APIs to enable users to create, edit and manage a product catalog.
 You can use a catalog API to update thousands of products in minutes and integrate with other systems, such as inventory management and reporting systems.

 2. Login API

 A login API enables eCommerce websites to manage customer identities.
 You can use this API to allow customers to log in to the eCommerce website using systems like Facebook, G Suite, and Amazon.